-So far I have published four books.
+So far I have published five books.

-One, Small World, was a rendition of my seven-year stint in Princeton where I studied Comparative Literature.
+My first book, Small World, was a rendition of my seven-year stint in Princeton where I studied Comparative Literature.
 The book, an unhappy romance, is filled with Russian misery as well as angst common to those in graduate school.
 Thinking back, the novel was an attempt to pass the time while getting an academic degree.
 Given my grand family name, I was also learning to live a small life in a small New Jersey town.
 Being from Moscow, a city of ten plus million people, I didn’t grow up with knowledge of how to keep a polite smile while saying hello to the same person ten times a day.
 Acquiring just this skill was a challenge, and to better rehearse my newly desired “happy American” disposition I wrote Small World in both English and Russian.
 Its Russian version was published in Moscow in 2009, but very quickly went out of print.
 Likely due to its shamelessly corny opening:

 Small World is a very small cafe in a very small American town.
 Every morning I come here, sit down at a little table next to the window and look at a very small street.
 Nothing ever happens, but I still look, so attentively and for such a long time, that the world around me starts expanding.
 It grows, filling with people and events.
 Finally it reaches the size of the universe.
 And then, I leave my little corner and go into this big world…